 Life Insurance Commissions

-It shouldn’t come as a surprise that most life insurance agents make their living through commissions.
-Did you realize, though, that there are several other methods they may make money?
+It shouldn’t be surprising that most life insurance agents make their living through commissions.
+Did you realize, though, that there are several other methods they may use to make money?

 Commissions, service fees, financing arrangements, and bonuses are all possible ways to make money as an insurance agent.